Kometa-Team/Kometa/docs/pmm/install/unraid.md

     curl -fLvo config/config.yml https://raw.githubusercontent.com/meisnate12/Plex-Meta-Manager/master/config/config.yml.template
     ```

-Now open the copy in an editor on the machine of your choice(All 3 are fine.
-Just decide on one):
+Now open the copy in an editor on the machine of your choice (Use Linux tab below for the Unraid PMM `_>Console`):

 {%
    include-markdown "./wt/wt-editor.md"